 We cannot live without salt, just like water.

-To secure salt is a matter of life and death for all human beings.
+Therefore, to secure salt is a matter of life and death.

-When the Japanese began to live in groups for agriculture, a lot of salt needed to be ensured and several methods were invented to acquire it.
+When Japanese people began to live in groups for agriculture, it was absolutely necessary to ensure a lot of salt and several methods were invented to acquire it.

 1. Fermentation and Salt